-Make sure that the brakes and lights work on the trailer you're towing.
-This also applies to all of your vehicles.

-Always use safety chains, installed between the trailer and the tow vehicle.
+Make sure that the brakes and lights work on your vehicle and the trailer you're towing.
+Always use safety chains, installed between your trailer and the tow vehicle.

 Do not overload the roof or roof rack on your vehicle.
 Large or bulky objects, even though they are lightweight, can make driving dangerous in cross winds.
 They may loosen and fall off.
-Too many full trash bags are found along the roadside after Burning Man.
+An extraordinary amount of full trash bags are found along the roadside after Burning Man.
+The only reasonable explanation is poorly secured loads.